dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 3. create a [pull request on the master](https://github.com/dlr-eoc/ukis-frontend-libraries/pulls)

 ## Then the UKIS Team will publish a new version
-- based on the new master create a release branch
+- based on the new master create a release branch e.g `git checkout -b release-v7.1.0`
-- update the `version` parameter in the package.json for *ukis-frontend-libraries* according to [Semantic Versioning](https://semver.org/) by running `npm version <newversion> -m "Version after Sprint CoastalX II"` (major | minor | patch) [further see npm version](https://docs.npmjs.com/cli/version)
+- update the `version` parameter in the main package.json for *ukis-frontend-libraries* according to [Semantic Versioning](https://semver.org/) by running `npm version <newversion> -m "Version after Milestone XY"` (major | minor | patch) [further see npm version](https://docs.npmjs.com/cli/version)
-- merge the release branch in the master
+- merge the release branch in the master by making a pull request
-- push the tags and your branch by running `git push origin master —-tags`
+- push the tag (created from `npm version`) by running `git push origin --tags`
 - then github actions will run the workflow [buildAndPublish](.github/workflows/buildAndPublish.yml) for the new tags to *test* , *build* and *publish* the angular projects as github packages.